 The tech industry is one of the main economic sectors dominated by men with only around 16% of employees being women.
 Thankfully, the topic of bringing more women into tech is trending.
 Companies are aiming for greater diversity, resulting in a growing demand for more women developers and experts.
 But why is having women and diversity in tech so important?

 Though it certainly has a humane aspect to it, diversity can drive real progress.
 Including more women gives us a wider talent pool.
-It helps us to improve the internal processes, and develop products and services that consider the needs and of all parts of society.
+It helps to improve the internal processes and develop products and services that consider the needs of all parts of society.
 To celebrate Women’s History Month in our own way, we interviewed our female employees representing different fields in birkle IT.